Career Students

 3. They Aren’t Insured

 Moving someone else’s things is a huge liability risk, so a moving company is guaranteed to be fraudulent if they’re uninsured.
 Even if they turn out to be legitimate, you won’t want to hire movers that don’t care about your things.
 Always ask if the company you’re using is insured.
+Of course, if you work with a reliable moving company like Mayflower you won’t have to worry about this.

 4. No Valuation Coverage